-In March 2022, the Company entered into the Sales Agreement with Cowen, with respect to an "at the market offering" program pursuant to which the Company may offer and sell, from time to time at its sole discretion, shares of common stock having aggregate gross proceeds of up to \$75.0 million through Cowen as its sales agent.
-As of December 31, 2022, no shares of common stock had been sold pursuant to the Sales Agreement.
+In March 2022, the Company entered into a Sales Agreement (the "Sales Agreement") with Cowen and Company LLC ("Cowen"), with respect to an "at the market offering" program pursuant to which the Company may offer and sell, from time to time at its sole discretion, shares of common stock having aggregate gross proceeds of up to \$75.0 million through Cowen as its sales agent.
+The Company will pay Cowen 3.0% of the aggregate gross proceeds from each sale of shares of common stock under the Sales Agreement.
+As of December 31, 2023, no shares of common stock had been sold pursuant to the Sales Agreement.

-On September 22, 2022, the Company entered into the Purchase Agreement for the 2022 PIPE Financing with the 2022 PIPE Investors for the sale by the Company of 3,373,526 shares of the Company's common stock for a price of \$12.50 per share and Pre-Funded Warrants to purchase an aggregate of 2,426,493 shares of the Company's common stock at a purchase price of \$12.4999 per Pre-Funded Warrant.
+On September 22, 2022, the Company entered into a securities purchase agreement (the "Purchase Agreement") for a private investment in public equity financing (the "2022 PIPE Financing") with certain investors (the "2022 PIPE Investors") for the sale by the Company of (i) 3,373,526 shares of the Company's common stock for a price of \$12.50 per share and (ii) pre-funded warrants to purchase an aggregate of 2,426,493 shares of the Company's common stock (the "Pre-Funded Warrants") at a purchase price of \$12.4999 per Pre-Funded Warrant.
 The Pre-Funded Warrants are exercisable at an exercise price of \$0.0001 and will be exercisable until exercised in full.
+The holders of Pre-Funded Warrants may not exercise a Pre-Funded Warrant if the holder, together with its affiliates, would beneficially own more than 4.99% of the number of shares of the Company's common stock outstanding immediately after giving effect to such exercise; provided, that the holders of Pre-Funded Warrants may increase or decrease such percentages not in excess of 19.99% by providing at least 61 days' prior notice to the Company.
 The 2022 PIPE Financing closed on September 26, 2022.
-Aggregated net proceeds, after deducting certain expenses incurred of \$0.3 million related to the issuance of the shares were \$72.2 million.
+Aggregate net proceeds, after deducting certain expenses incurred of \$0.3 million related to the issuance of the shares, were \$72.2 million.

-On September 22, 2022, the Company and the Purchasers entered into the 2022 PIPE Registration Rights Agreement providing for the registration for resale of the securities sold under the Purchase Agreement, including the shares issuable upon the exercise of the Pre-Funded Warrants, that are not then registered on an effective registration statement, pursuant to a registration statement filed with the SEC.
+On September 26, 2022, the Company and the 2022 PIPE Investors entered into a Registration Rights Agreement (the "2022 PIPE Registration Rights Agreement") providing for the registration for resale of the securities sold under the Purchase Agreement, including the shares issuable upon the exercise of the Pre-Funded Warrants, that are not then registered on an effective registration statement, pursuant to a registration statement filed with the SEC.
 The Pre-Funded Warrants meet the criteria to be classified within stockholders' equity.
-As of December 31, 2022, all Pre-Funded Warrants are still outstanding.
+As of December 31, 2023, all Pre-Funded Warrants are still outstanding.